gaudiatech/pyved-engine/docs/Game Tutorials/Breakout.md

 ### Either Download the init, or just the template

-If you want to build upon the foundation of the breaker template, you can download it by doing the following
+If you want to build upon the foundation of the breakout template, you can download it by doing the following

 ```shell
 pyv-cli init myGame